tdoan5/ML5800/README.md

 #### `jupyter-notebook --no-browser --port=8889`

-The notebook app will open with an available port 8889 (port 8889 is available in this case) and give you a token to connect to server from your browser on your local computer:
+The notebook app will open with an available port (port 8889 is available in this case) and give you a token to connect to server from your browser on your local computer:

+If the port 8889 is already in use, the notebook app will automatically try another available port, in below example, it uses port number 8891, and also give you a token to connect to server.